Mayfield Township, Grand Traverse County, Michigan

 Mayfield Township is a civil township of Grand Traverse County in the U.S. state of Michigan.
 The population was 1,786 at the 2020 census, an increase from 1,550 at the 2010 census.

 There is community named Mayfield in Grand Traverse County, located several miles northeast of the township in adjacent Paradise Township.

 History

-Mayfield Township was organized in November of 1867 from part of Traverse Township.
+Mayfield Township was organized in November 1867 from part of Traverse Township.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.1 square miles (93.4 km2), of which 35.9 square miles (93.0 km2) is land and 0.2 square mile (0.4 km2) (0.44%) is water.

+Mayfield Township is located in the south of Grand Traverse County, and shares a boundary with Wexford County.